Learning in Games with Cumulative Prospect Theoretic Preferences: Calibrated learning in games

 where $\Vert x \Vert$ denotes the standard Euclidean norm of $x$.
 We say that a sequence $(x^t,t \geq 1)$ converges to a set $X$ if the following holds:

-\begin{theorem} Assume that all the players use calibrated forecasters to predict assessments and choose the best reaction to these assessments at every step.
-Then the joint empirical distribution of action play $\eda^t$ converges to the set of mediated CPT correlated equilibria. \end{theorem}
+\begin{theorem} Assume that the assessment schemes and best reaction maps of the players are such that if each player at each step plays the best reaction to her assessment then each player is calibrated with respect to the sequence of action profiles of the other players.
+Then the empirical joint distribution of action play $\eda^t$ converges to the set of mediated CPT correlated equilibria. \end{theorem}

 \begin{proof} Consider the sequence of empirical distributions $\eda^t$.
-Since the simplex $\Delta(A)$ of all joint distributions over action profiles is a compact set, every sequence has a convergent subsequence.
+Since the simplex $\Delta(A)$ of all joint distributions over action profiles is a compact set, every such sequence has a convergent subsequence.
 Thus, it is enough to show that the limit of any convergent subsequence of $\eda^t$ is in $D(\Gamma)$.
 Let $\eda^{t_k}$ be such a convergent subsequence and denote its limit by $\hat \eda$.